Download: MP3 (51.4 MB)

-- Why you should talk about what you can do before you talk about what you can’t do.
+- Figure out what you can do before you talk about what you can’t do.

-- How to know if there’s a gap in your messaging or the kind of audience you’re attracting.
+- Unhappy customers prove there is a gap somewhere, whether in your messaging or the kind of audience you’re attracting.

-- What you can do before issuing a refund or return.
+- Retention is totally acceptable.
+Determine if you can fix the problem and make the customer happy before issuing a refund or return.